 This year had me questioning a lot.
 I questioned my purpose, my job, my value, my actions, my beliefs, my shopping habits, my past, my priorities, and my personal style.
 I went through highs and lows of not giving a shit to not giving a fuck to caring too much about what doesn't matter to finding small moments of it all aligning and finding growth and self-care.

 Here's to having no fucks to give but still giving a shit.
 Here's to wearing what makes you feel authentic, knowing that's a hell of a lot more stylish than what any magazine or website tells you is a must for the season.
 Here's to not having it all figured out and possibly questioning even more after this hell of a year.
-And here's to looking forward to the journey towards the bliss of having no fucks left to give and doing it in style.
+And here's to looking forward to the journey toward the bliss of having no fucks left to give and doing it in style.